Does car insurance cover water damage?

 Is flooding covered by comprehensive insurance?

 During a flood, rising water levels caused by heavy rains may get into your vehicle's engine and interior, potentially causing a lot of damage.
 Comprehensive coverage typically helps protect your vehicle against flood damage.

 Are leaks after heavy rains covered by car insurance?

-If rains are heavy, it's possible for water to get into your car even if everything is closed up.
+If rains are heavy, it's possible for water to get into your car even if everything is closed.
 Imperfect sealing around windows, doors and sunroofs can let water into your car during heavy rains, explains Popular Mechanics magazine.

 It's your responsibility to keep your vehicle in good condition, and make sure proper repairs are carried out, says the National Association of Insurance Commissioners (NAIC).
 So if your car is damaged in a single event like a sudden, heavy rainstorm, comprehensive coverage may help cover the damage to your vehicle.
 But if water slowly leaks into the car because of poor maintenance and causes damage over time, water damage likely won't be covered.